Amarthgul/HappyDungeonFriends/README.md

 **Please note that the update in this section may not be reflected in the release**

-Update 31th Dec 2022:
+Update 1th Jan 2023:

-* Added a proper gold drop function after killing an enemy
+* Added a proper gold and item drop function after killing an enemy

 * Added item description for gold when mouse if hovering on top

 * Added suicidal enemies who will try to seek and suicide kill the player.
-Suicide kill deleivers more damage than normal collision damage.
+Suicide kill delivers more damage than normal collision damage.

 * Fixed the issue where some enemy run away from the player even without the light on.